gugray/ListenClosely/README.md

     ./_out/[ABBR].m4a
     ./_out/[ABBR].webm
 12. Control the results in a browser.
 Known issues:
     12.1.
-Broken synchronization
+Broken synchronization between the text and audio; broken indication of current paragraph
         This problem requires a complex analyze and fix.
-The synchronization issue may be caused by the mismatch between the text and audio data, but also by errors in the speech recognition (e.g., due to bad quality of input audio file)
+The synchronization issue may be caused by the mismatch between the text and audio data, but also by errors in the speech recognition (e.g., due to bad quality of input audio file).
+        For support, contact the dev team, provide the [ABBR]-segs.json file.
-        Mainly: for each JSON sub element in the "segments" session, following mathes are expected:
+        Mainly, in this file: for each JSON sub element in the "segments" session, following mathes are expected:
-            - "startSec" - same as "startSec" + "lengthSec" of the previous element;
+            - "startSec" - same as ("startSec" + "lengthSec") of the previous element;
             - "lengthSec" - in the common case, is > 0 (except the empty lines)
             - the time attributes of sub elements in the sub section "words" are not in use
-            - "paraIx" - is the paragraph index, starting by 0 For support, contact the dev team.
-    12.2.
-Markup issue (text delimiters, title lines)
+            - "paraIx" - is the paragraph index, starting by 0 12.2.
+Markup issues (missing or wrong placed text delimiters, title lines)
-            - Correct the markup in the original file `[ABBR]-orig.txt` and/or the value of shiftTitleLines in the run configuration
+            - Correct the markup in the original file `[ABBR]-orig.txt` and/or the value of `shiftTitleLines` in the run configuration
             - Delete files:
                 ./_work/[ABBR]-plain.txt
                 ./_work/[ABBR]-lem.txt